Our 8 step guide can help you leverage your language translation services and maximize your translation and localization - all within your budget.

-It is safe to say that the need for multilingual content isn’t exclusive to multinational companies.
-If you aspire to global markets or are trying to expand your business reach, you’ll need to take your content further and consider different languages, cultures and backgrounds.
-But while your localization needs tend to grow year after year, your translation budget may be stagnating!
-If you’re worried about how much money you are spending on translation in 2017, check out our 8 step guide tips to control your costs by optimizing content creation and translation processes.
+It’s safe to say that the need for language translation services isn’t exclusive to multinational companies.
+If you aspire to global markets or are trying to expand your business reach, you’ll need to take your content further and consider localization services as well, which accounts for the differences in various languages, cultures, and backgrounds.
+Translation and localization needs may increase year over year, which means an increased budget as well.

 Keeping consistent and clear terminology will also help to cut costs and increase translation quality.
-With a harmonized terminology stack, translator productivity will increase and tedious query management will significantly decrease, leaving you more time on your hands for more important things.
+A comprehensive terminology stack will decrease the time translators spend on your content, which leads to significant savings

 With your harmonized term base and Translation Memory (TM) securely in place, your translation costs will be reduced because you never have to translate the same content twice.
-Your LSP will also provide rebates on any text that is repeated or where parts of the translatable content can be reused from the TM.
-At the same time, content quality and consistency will also improve the more terminology stakeholders (i.e. authors and translators) are able to tap into the harmonized terminology stack.
+A good LSP will also provide rebates on any text that is repeated or where the translatable content can be reused from the TM.
+At the same time, when terminology stakeholders (i.e. content authors and translators) are able to tap into the harmonized terminology stack, content quality and consistency will also improve.

-Is this information still accurate and up to date?
-Is this the message you want to share with your customers?
+Is your content still accurate and up to date?
+Think of your current messaging: is this what you want to share with your customers?
 Or, more important still, are they interested in reading or hearing it?
-In order to optimize your translations you’ll first need to optimize your content strategy by identifying targets and goals that will help you align each piece of content to the right format and need.
+In order to optimize your translations, you’ll first need to audit your content strategy by identifying targets and goals that will help you align each piece of content to the right format and need.
 If the existing content is not in tune with what your customers are looking for, consider restricting your content or redefining your strategy.

 Starting with a good source text is fundamental for an efficient localization process.
 When creating new content, it’s important that writers keep in mind that their text is meant to be multilingual.
 Ensure that sentences are well-written, short and clear.
 Remove unnecessary abbreviations or jargon and don’t hesitate to ask for proofreading or a complementary review in the source language before starting translation.

-This is practically a no-brainer when talking about content management and optimization strategies.
+When talking about content management and optimization strategies, this strategy just makes sense.
 By employing a Component Content Management System (CCMS) with a topic-based approach to authoring, you can manage your content at the most granular level, allowing you to simply reuse the same content in multiple places.
-By opting for a structured, granular approach to content creation, you’ll automatically reduce your translation requests, thus saving costs, while also increasing consistency throughout your source language assets.
+By opting for this approach to content creation, you’ll automatically reduce your translation requests, thus saving costs, while also increasing consistency throughout your source language assets.

 Last-minute requests and tight deadlines will usually mean higher rates and lower quality.
-Make sure that you anticipate your needs to allow enough time for a quality check and proofreading to ensure high-quality results for your translation projects.
+Planning ahead and anticipating your needs gives your LSP enough time for quality checks and proofreading, resulting in the most optimal output and saving costs.

 From all-in-one translation management portals to computer-assisted translation (CAT) tools, technology can be your best friend when it comes to cutting costs and increasing productivity.
-Although machine translation systems still fail to reach the level of translation quality achieved by humans, machine translation technology plays an incontestable role in boosting translator productivity or translating the gist of a text at a lower cost.
+While machine translation still has a ways to go before it can fully match the accuracy of human translation, it still plays an invaluable role.
+It can help boost translator productivity while also saving costs.
 And with the advent of neural machine translation, technology has yet again made a new giant leap forward, becoming more intelligent every year and thus further improving the cost-benefit ratio of machine translation in general.

-Sticking with the same provider for multiple requests will help you to get better rates and discounts on future projects.
-On the other side, a long-term partnership will enable higher collaboration synergies, which will lead to more consistent results.
+By partnering with the same LSP on multiple requests, you will have better rates and discounts available to you.
+A long-term partnership will enable higher collaboration synergies, which will lead to more consistent results.
 So, although you might find some local providers with lower rates for certain languages, having a single global provider for all your translation needs will guarantee an optimized budget without jeopardizing the quality of your content.